NU-CUCIS/CheMixNet/README.md

 6. Pandas 0.22
 7. DeepChem 2.1 (for benchmarking against convolutional graph networks)

+## Developer Team

+The code was developed by <a href="http://www.arindampaul.me/">Arindam Paul</a> by the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.

 ## Citation
 If you use this code or data, please cite: